-Observation services - Are hospital outpatient services given to help the doctor decide if a patient needs to be admitted as an inpatient or can be discharged.
+Observation services - Outpatient hospital services given to help the doctor decide if a patient needs to be admitted as an inpatient or can be discharged.
 Observation services may be given in the emergency department or another area of the hospital.
 Even if you stay overnight in a regular hospital bed, you might be an outpatient.